jankotek/mapdb/src/site/markdown/intro.md

 What you should know
 --------------------
+MapDB is very simple to use, however it bites when used wrong way.
+Here is list of most common usage errors and things to avoid:

 * Transactions (write-ahead-log) can be disabled with <a href="http://www.mapdb.org/apidocs/org/mapdb/DBMaker.html#transactionDisable()">DBMaker.transactionDisable()</a>, this will speedup writes.
-However without transactions store gets corrupted easily when not closed correctly.
+However without transactions store gets corrupted when not closed correctly.

 * Keys and values must be immutable.
 MapDB may serialize them on background thread, put them into instance cache...
 Modifying an object after it was stored is a bad idea.

 * MapDB relies on memory mapped files.
 On 32bit JVM you will need <a href="http://www.mapdb.org/apidocs/org/mapdb/DBMaker.html#randomAccessFileEnable()">DBMaker.randomAccessFileEnable()</a> configuration option to access files larger than 2GB.
-This introduces overhead compared to memory mapped files.
+RAF introduces overhead compared to memory mapped files.

 * MapDB does not run defrag on background.
 You need to call `DB.compact()` from time to time.